GinevraLazzeri/project-site-/another-page.md

 ![ChatGPTCoT1](/immagini_markdown/CoT1.png)

-Although the query is already well structured, we have to fix a few errors:
+Although the query was already well structured, we had to fix a few errors:
-- instead of giving us the item/object **"dress" (Q200539)**, it gave us that of "280th Infantry Division (Wehrmacht)" (Q220721) which has nothing to do with it;
+- instead of giving us the item/object **"dress" (Q200539)**, it gave us that of "280th Infantry Division (Wehrmacht)" (Q220721) which had nothing to do with it;
-- since the clothes/garments on ArCo have property values and descriptions in Italian, we also want to find the labels in Italian in the Wikidata query.
-For this reason we need to **change the language in the SERVICE keyword**: instead of "[AUTO_LANGUAGE],en" we put "it" (= Italian);
+- since the clothes/garments on ArCo have property values and descriptions in Italian, we also wanted to find the labels in Italian in the Wikidata query.
+For this reason we needed to **change the language in the SERVICE keyword**: instead of "[AUTO_LANGUAGE],en" we put "it" (= Italian);
-- likewise, we want the language of the variable ?dressTypeDescription to be Italian in the OPTIONAL keyword, meaning that we want the dress type description to be in Italian.
-This is why we need to **change "en" (= english) to "it" (= italian) in the FILTER keyword**.
+- likewise, we wanted the language of the variable ?dressTypeDescription to be Italian in the OPTIONAL keyword, meaning that we wanted the dress type description to be in Italian.
+This is why we had to **change "en" (= english) to "it" (= italian) in the FILTER keyword**.

 The following is the corrected version of the query to find the elements that are subclasses of “dress” (i.e. the types of dress/garments) with labels in Italian.
 If present, it also provides their description in Italian (OPTIONAL keyword).
 Everything is ordered alphabetically on the basis of the ?dressTypeLabel: